MicrosoftDocs/sdk-api/sdk-api-src/content/indexsrv/nf-indexsrv-iwordbreaker-getlicensetouse.md

 ## -description

-<p class="CCE_Message">[Indexing Service is no longer supported as of Windows XP and is unavailable for use as of Windows 8.
-Instead, use <a href="https://msdn.microsoft.com/6da601c6-3742-40ad-99f2-8817f7f642b3">Windows Search</a> for client side search and  <a href=" http://go.microsoft.com/fwlink/p/?linkid=258445">Microsoft Search Server Express</a> for server side search.]

-Retrieves a pointer to the license information for this implementation of the <a href="https://msdn.microsoft.com/994befe1-e258-4c0a-b3a9-b5968e13456c">IWordBreaker</a> interface.
+Gets a pointer to the license information for this implementation of the <a href="https://msdn.microsoft.com/36c46931-5c5c-4ab9-9291-60ad93cebbf0">IWordBreaker</a> interface.

 ## -parameters